- Why are there incomplete sites or pages with missing images?

 The archived contents are available after a minimum amount of time to prevent the possibility of concurrent access with the original publishing web sites (embargo period).

-8. May I request the blocking of access to archived contents which I authored?
+8. May I request the removal of archived content which I authored?

-We recommend that you only request the blocking of contents if these contents breach any legally protected rights, namely copyright or industrial property rights.
+Arquivo.pt recommends that you only request content removal if it violates legally protected rights, such as copyright or other intellectual property rights.

 9. Why do we request that you provide the above mentioned proof?